pavlog/sscara/README.md

 * G1 X50
 * Measure real distance and correct units (M92 X## Y##) until travel distance will become 100mm
 * M500 to save data to EEPROM
+NOTE2: home offset is an angles not a mm (also can be use for fine tuning calibration especially with M370 command)

+Repeat XY and Units calibration a few times

 Z calibration
 * G28 Z